bajajkarabi/greenEarth-React-Node/README.md

 ### How can technology help?

-Technology will help us to analyse and determine the problem factors and provide solutions to combat them.
-Some of these are - Automotives, Air Purification, Smog Free Towers, Artificial Trees, Air Purifiers etc.

 ### The idea
 The idea is to use IoT integration to pull the air quality index through cloud service functions and store them in cloud storage for current and future data analysis.
 Cognitive devices will read these data and based on that we can device technologies to create a healthier society for tomorrow.